knownclick/kc-css/README.md

 ### 2. Import

-Add this single line to `src/routes/+layout.svelte`:
+Add this single line to the top of your `src/routes/+layout.svelte` (or specific layout group):

 ```javascript
 import "virtual:kf-css";